 Web-based reverse stings involve police posting online decoy ads and setting up a reverse sting operation at a hotel or apartment.
-A variation of this approach involves police responding to real online ads, replacing pimps and prostituted persons with police decoys, and continuing to take calls from johns on the survivors’ phones.
-An alternative web-based reverse sting involves women police decoys responding to online ads placed by johns.
+This method has been employed in over 710 cities and counties in the U.S. since 1995.
+Some of these operations target predators seeking to purchase sex from minors: the decoy ads mention that the person being sold is young, and during communications with people responding to those ads, investigators clearly state an age below legal limits.
+A variation of the basic approach of investigators placing decoy ads involves police responding to real online advertising, replacing pimps and prostituted persons with police decoy and seizing their phones, and continuing to take calls and messages from johns responding to the original ads.
+An alternative web-based reverse sting involves women police decoys responding to online ads placed by johns, but this tactic is rarely used.

-For more information on this method for attacking demand employed in over 550 cities and counties in the U.S. since 1995, please access the resources below.
-If you wish to learn more about specific communities what have used this tactic, please go to the “locations” page and select “web stings” from the list of tactics, and then you can explore locations that have used web-based reverse stings by selecting from among sites shown on the map.
+For more information on web-based reverse sting, please access the resources below.
+If you wish to learn more about specific communities that have used this tactic, please go to the “locations” page and select “web stings” from the list of tactics, and then you can explore locations that have used web-based reverse stings by selecting from among sites shown on the map.
+You can also go the the “browse locations” page and select “web-based stings” to produce an alphabetical listing (which can be further narrowed to any state, community size, city versus county, etc.).

 Overview of Web-Based Reverse Stings in the U.S.